ALL IDEAS

 Prompt 3: Generate daily notes

-These anchor the topics to specific days, preserving the timeline.
+Anchors the topics to specific days.

 Prompt 3 — Generate Daily Notes